Introduction -contractor close down limited company

 Notably, in the March 2020 Budget, the Lifetime Allowance when you claim Entrepreneur’s Relief changed.
 It decreased from £10 Million to £1 Million.

-Companies House dissolves your company
+Companies House decide to dissolve your company

 The results of this are: